lencemajzovska/powerbi-adventureworks-dashboard/README.md

 # Power BI AdventureWorks Dashboard

 Business intelligence project created as part of my Data Science studies, based on the **AdventureWorks2022** dataset.
-The goal was to design an interactive Power BI report with **at least three report pages**, each presenting relevant business insights, while ensuring high usability and applying advanced Power BI features.
+The task was to create an interactive Power BI report with three or more pages using the provided data model without altering its structure, presenting relevant business insights with a focus on high usability and advanced Power BI features.

 ---

 ## Project Objectives
-- Present key sales insights across products, customers, territories, and time.
+- Create a Power BI report with at least three pages, each containing relevant visualizations from the provided AdventureWorks data model.
-- Build a user-friendly and visually appealing dashboard with multiple pages.
+- Ensure clear presentation and high usability.
-- Apply advanced Power BI functionality for deeper interactivity.
+- Implement advanced features to enhance interactivity and analysis.

 ---